bigocox1970/elizabeth-carol/README.md

 The admin panel now includes an AI-powered blog post generator that allows Elizabeth to:

 - Enter a topic or brief outline
-- Generate a complete blog post in her authentic voice
+- Generate a complete blog post in her authentic 77-year-old British voice
+- **Automatically generate a beautiful spiritual image** to accompany the post
-- Edit and customise the generated content before publishing
+- Edit and customise both the content and image before publishing
 - Save time while maintaining quality and personal touch

-The AI is trained to write in Elizabeth Carol's compassionate, experienced voice, reflecting her 35+ years of spiritual guidance experience.
+The AI is specifically trained to write as Elizabeth Carol would - a wise, 77-year-old clairvoyant with proper British English grammar and expressions.
 Generated posts include:
-- Compelling titles
+- Compelling titles (British English)
-- Brief excerpts for previews
+- Brief excerpts for previews (British English)
-- Full blog content (800-1200 words)
+- Full blog content (800-1200 words, British English throughout)
-- Practical spiritual advice
+- Practical spiritual advice drawn from decades of experience
-- Personal, conversational tone
+- Personal, slightly formal but warm tone befitting her age and wisdom
+- **Beautiful, calming spiritual images** created with DALL-E 3

 ## Environment Variables